8 - 9 November 2018, Ljubljana, Slovenia

 1) An open call for all future activities with online forms is run whenever appropriate, typically, when discussing the next Grant periods.

-2) Each member of the MC can propose future activities, discuss them primarily within relevant Work groups.
+2) Each MC Member, MC Substitute, and WG Member can propose future activities, discuss them primarily within relevant Work groups.

 3) Each proposer is asked to explain the scientific content, relevance to the programs of the WGs, and which Action deliverables and outcomes would be achieved when granted.